SusanFair/PyBer_Analysis/README.md

 ![Total Fares by City Type](https://github.com/SusanFair/PyBer_Analysis/blob/main/analysis/Fig1_total_fare_by_city_type.png)

 ## Summary

 ### Overall summary
 Based on the statistical evidence, there are opportunities to be explored that would reduce the increase the revenue in the smaller communities and at the same time make the services offered more efficient and cost effective for the riders.
+The following 3 recommendations are the result of this analysis project.

 ### Additional financial support